incepter/react-async-states/packages/docs/docs/api/producer-function.md

 ```

-### props.emit
+### `props.emit`

 The emit function changes the state from the producer, but only works after the
 producer resolves (or else you get a warning, without effect).

-It was built to support subscriptions from the producer, to websocket, a worker....
+It was built to support subscriptions from the producer, to websocket and/or workers

 Its signature is the same as useAsyncState's `replaceState`.
 It changes the state
 instantly and imperatively to the desired value.